Common Orthodontic Questions & Answers

 Orthodontic treatment has improved dramatically.
 As a rule, braces make your teeth tender and sore for a few days, but it is not painful.
 This annoyance can be relieved with an over the counter analgesic.
 Today’s braces are more comfortable and use technology that reduces the discomfort.
-We use the latest in biocompatible braces, advances techniques using light force and the highest quality of orthodontic materials in order to reduce discomfort and treatment time.
+We use the biocompatible braces, advances techniques using light orthodontic force and the high-quality orthodontic materials in order to help reduce discomfort and treatment time.

 Phase 1, or interceptive treatment, usually starts while the child has most of their baby teeth and a few of their permanent front incisors.
 This stage in development is usually about the age of seven to nine.
 The goal of Phase 1 treatment is to intercept a moderate or severe orthodontic problem early in order to reduce or eliminate it.
 These problems include skeletal discrepancies, crossbites, and severe crowding.
 Phase 1 treatment takes advantage of the early growth spurt and turns a difficult orthodontic problem into a more manageable one.
 This may reduce the need for extraction or surgery and can deliver better long term stability.
 Most phase 1 patients require a second phase of treatment in order to achieve an ideal final bite.